 Pets in Great Sand Dunes National Park

 Great Sand Dunes National Park and Preserve is one of only a few national parks that permits pets in many areas.
 Pets are permitted in most commonly used areas of the park and all of the preserve.
-Download the Great Sand Dunes Pet Guide.
+Read the NPS guidelines for pets.

 Medano Creek flows from the mountains and around the dunes.
 This fascinating creek is one of two waters in the world that “surge.”
 Due to the sand features, it comes down in waves, sometimes big enough to surf on!
 The creek flows from April through May depending on seasonal precipitation.